 Are you looking for a book that talks about all the issues surrounding gender equality in a contemporary context, using accessible language, giving tangible and personal examples, offering advice on how to navigate society as a girl / woman and how to stand your ground when attacked with questions meant to undermine your stance and position as a woman who believes in equality for all women?
 Well, look no further!

-‘Fight Like a Girl’ by Clementine Ford is an accessible, funny, highly sarcastic, ironic, and no-nonsense book everyone, men and women, need to read.
+‘Fight Like a Girl’ by Clementine Ford is an accessible, funny, highly sarcastic, ironic, and no-nonsense book everyone needs to read.
 It took me only two full afternoons to get through the roughly 300pages of this book – it was just that engrossing and engaging!
 ‘Fight Like a Girl’ is mixture of an unapologetic feminist manifesto and a personal memoir of the author.
 Her personal experiences are, however, extremely relatable and even if your life has been different to hers, there are at least a handful of moments where your paths will cross and you’ll be able to relate to her experiences.
 The experience of oppression, gender-based violence and discrimination is universal.

 This book is a good starting point for anyone who is just embarking on the journey to learn more about feminism, gender equality, and the fight against oppression, and it is also a great read for more experienced and well-versed feminists who are looking for a refreshing and frank reiteration of ideals, ideas, and experiences, without the often-tiring side effects of theoretical language.